OlekSt/Hit-the-Slopes/Testing.md

 Edit_skiresort.html:
     - Google maps info is lost on opening a specific ski resort to be updated.
     - Does not show logged-in navbar.

+Edit_trip.html:
+    - Name of the stored resort is not posted to the form.

 #### Unsolved bugs:
 ...............